Oneo64/Starlattice/Technology/Spacecraft.md

 - **Manufacturer:** Anora Spacecraft Manufacturing
 - **Type:** Anti-infantry Warship
-- **Length:** 35 meters
+- **Length:** 25 meters
 - **Width:** 10 meters
-- **Height:** 10 meters
+- **Height:** 4 meters
 - **Shape:** Spear-shaped
 - **Hull:** 5-centimetre fresarmanite plating
 - **Speed:** 200 m/s (atmospheric)
 - **Agility:** 0.26 rad/s (15 deg/s)
-- **Crew:** 2 commanders, 2 gunmen, and 4 additional crew members
+- **Crew:** 2 pilots, 2 gunmen, and 4 additional crew members
 - **Arnament:**
   - 2 × KAG NRVAP Heavy Machine Guns
-- **Capacity:** 5 metric tons of cargo
+- **Capacity:** 5 metric tons of cargo or 20 soldiers
 - **Installed modules:**
   - Civilian-grade Radar Module
   - Shield Generator Module
   - Wormhole Transporter Module

 The INSM-7 is an anti-infantry warship used by the Kagalarian army.
-When used in combat, they are flown 100 meters to 1000 meters above ground level, depending on their mission.
+When used in combat, it is flown 100 meters to 1000 meters above ground level, depending on its mission.
+It can also be used as infantry transport.
 </details>
 <details>
 <summary><b>Anora Vlatiyra M-224</b></summary>